 By Zachary S. Kester, Executive Director and Robert Miller, Program Officer, Charitable Allies

-The world of nonprofits and tax-exemption is complex and highly regulated.
-There are a seven simple questions (with explanations below) that you can ask to assess if you are ready to start a nonprofit and to begin making a change in the world.
+Here are a seven simple questions (with explanations below) that can help you assess if you are ready to start a nonprofit and to begin making a change in the world.

 - Will you serve a “charitable class?”